deepmindru-afk/trident/docs/Reference/Host-Configuration/API-Reference/SystemdCheck.md

 ### `runOn` **<span>(required)</span>**

 List of servicing types that the script should run on.
+Valid servicing types are CleanInstall and AbUpdate.

 | Characteristic | Value   |
 | -------------- | ------- |